Jacob Jordaens: Early years

 Jordaens never made the traditional trip to Italy to study classical and Italian art.
 On 15 May 1616, he married his master's eldest daughter, Catharina van Noort.
 The couple had three children, Elisabeth, Jacob, who became a painter, and Anna Catharina.
-The couple originally lived with or near Jordaens' father in law.
+The couple originally lived with or near Jordaens's father in law.
 In 1618, they bought two adjoining houses in the Hoogstraat, the street where Jordaens was born, but which were situated behind the house of the merchant Backx.
 His father in law later moved in with them.
 Jordaens became in 1616 a member of the 'Gilde van de Armenbus' (Guild of the Poor Box).
 This guild was a sort of insurance pool for artists with health problems.
 On 28 September 1621 he took on the position of dean of the Guild of Saint Luke.
 He accepted the position on condition that he would solely cover the expenses incurred during his tenure and not be responsible for the debts left by his predecessors.
 He held the position for only one year.

 Career

 Even before he was admitted as a master in the Guild he had started working for the free market.
 In the early period of his career he had contact with the workshop of Rubens in Antwerp and produced many mythological and allegorical compositions as well as biblical scenes.
 In 1628, he was, together with Rubens and van Dyck, commissioned by the Augustine order to each paint an altarpiece for the Augustine church in Antwerp.
 Rubens painted a Virgin and Child Adored by Saints for the high altar while van Dyck contributed a St. Augustine in Ecstasy for the altar on the left.
 Jordaens painted the Martyrdom of St. Apollonia for the altar on the right (still in situ).
 According to the legend of the martyrdom of St. Apollonia, the 3rd-century saint jumped into a fire rather than denounce her faith.
-Jordaens' treatment of the subject is crowded and dramatic.
+Jordaens's treatment of the subject is crowded and dramatic.
 It was likely Rubens who had been able to secure this commission.
 That Jordaens was also invited to contribute to this project shows the high regard in which he was already held at that early period of his career.